Unleashing the Tiger: Inference Attacks on Split Learning: Feature-space hijacking attack

 It is important to note that the property inference attack can be extended to any feature or task.
-For instance, the attacker can infer multiple attributes simultaneously by training $\fc$ in a multi-label classification; rather than a binary one.
+For instance, the attacker can infer multiple attributes simultaneously by training $\fc$ in a multi-label classification rather than a binary one.
 The same applies to multi-class classification and regression tasks.
-In this direction, the only limitation is the attacker's capability to collect suitable labeled data to set up the attack.
+In this direction, the only limitation is the attacker's capability to collect suitable labeled data to set up the attack. \new{Appendix~\ref{app:inf_cat} reports an additional example for a multi-class classification task.}